-**Applications for PhD Studentships for October 2022 entry have now closed**
+Applications for PhD Studentships for October 2023 now closed.

 In order to receive ESRC studentship funding you must have qualifications/experience equal to the standard of a good honours degree at first or upper second class level from a UK academic research organisation.

 Degree qualifications gained from outside the UK, or a combination of qualifications and/or experience that is equivalent to a relevant UK degree, may be accepted.

 From academic year 2021/22, both home students and international students are eligible to apply to UKRI for a full award (both stipend and fees at the Research Organisation’s UK rate).
 No new fees only awards will be allocated from the 2021/22 academic year.

 These changes came into effect from 01 August 2021.
 Residential eligibility criteria does not change for students who commenced their studies before that date.